hellmarbecker/imply-news/README.md

 ## imply-news: Data generator for a publisher

 This simulates data for a news outlet.
 It has free and premium content, a subscribe page, clickbait (multi-page content), and affiliate outlinks.

+The state machine is controlled by a transition matrix, this implementation does not use an external library.

+While the possible states are always the same, different transition matrices can exist (to model the compelling switching event.)
+The entire configuration is in YAML format and is held in `news_config.yaml`.

+The transition matrices are organized as a dictionary, there should be an entry with key `"default"`.